kljude/kljude/README.md

 - 🤔 I’m looking for help with understanding AI
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I am neurodiverse.
 Security is my special interest.
   I'm told I can be kind of annoying.
 Pls be assured this is not deliberate.
 I likely just have different brain wiring to you.
-Please dont exclude me (just) because of this and pls be kind/constructive.
+Please dont exclude me because of this and pls be kind/constructive where possible.